 - Postfix’s MDA is part of the Postfix MTA software.
-Postfix is a modern, security-oriented, and flexible MTA.
+Postfix is a modern, security-oriented, flexible MTA.

 IMAP and POP3 Servers

 An IMAP or POP3 server handles connections from incoming IMAP or POP3 clients like Microsoft Outlook and Apple Mail.
-The server manages client access to the mailboxes and raw mail files so that the email is displayed in a user-friendly way.
+The server manages client access to the mailboxes and raw mail files so that the email is displayed in a modern way.

 Most servers and clients support both IMAP and POP3.
-POP3 clients connect to the server at specified intervals and download all of a user’s messages, without leaving copies on the server by default.
+POP3 clients connect to the server at specified intervals and download all of a user’s messages without leaving copies on the server by default.
 POP3 was developed when most people used only one device to access one email account.
 IMAP is a newer protocol designed for multi-device users.
 IMAP clients stay continuously connected to the server and IMAP mailboxes mirror the mailboxes on your Linode.
 IMAP and POP3 both have secure versions (IMAPS and SSL-POP) which use SSL encryption for mail transfer.
 Always use the secure version whenever possible.